 Notes.
-The figure shows, for each year, the share of tweets classified as anger by political affiliation.
-The numerator represents the number of tweets by X users within a given political affiliation classified anger, while the denominator is the total number of tweets by X users in that political affiliation.
+The figure shows, for each year, the share of tweets or speech segments classified as anger by political affiliation.
+The numerator represents the number of tweets or speech segments within a given political affiliation in which the predominant emotional tone is anger, while the denominator is the total number of tweets or speech segments in that political affiliation.
 The sample is restricted to officials' tweets whose primary topic is either 'abortion', 'democracy', 'gender equality', 'gun control', 'immigration', 'tax and inequality' or 'trade'.
+The category 'other topic' is excluded.
+We didn't include the graph with campaign speeches given the short time coverage (2023-2024).

-4.2 The strategic supply of emotions by political parties
+4.3 The strategic supply of emotions by political parties